incubyte/incubyte.github.io/content/blog/tdd-assessment.md

 Hello there and welcome to the Incubyte TDD Kata!

-First of all, we want to thank you for deciding to take this assessment.
-We are going to do our best to make it fun and full of learning for you.

 This assessment is the first step in our recruiting process and will be followed by two pair programming/discussion sessions.

 ## What we’re looking for